nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 * If the argument is not set, the prometheus endpoint will not use a TLS connection.
 * If the argument is set, but the Ingress Controller is not able to fetch the Secret from Kubernetes API, the Ingress Controller will fail to start.
+&nbsp;
+<a name="cmdoption-enable-service-insight"></a>

+### -enable-service-insight

+Enables exposing Service Insight enpoint for Ingress Controller.
+&nbsp;
+<a name="cmdoption-service-insight-listen-port"></a>

+### -service-insight-listen-port `<int>`

+Sets the port where the Service Insight is exposed.

+Format: `[1024 - 65535]` (default `9114`)
+&nbsp;
+<a name="cmdoption-service-insight-tls-secret"></a>

+### -service-insight-tls-secret `<string>`

+A Secret with a TLS certificate and key for TLS termination of the Service Insight enpoint.

+* If the argument is not set, the service insight endpoint will not use a TLS connection.
+* If the argument is set, but the Ingress Controller is not able to fetch the Secret from Kubernetes API, the Ingress Controller will fail to start.

 Format: `<namespace>/<name>`
 &nbsp;